tcal-x/misc/tutorial_2/README.md

 Info : clock speed 25000 kHz
 Info : JTAG tap: xc7.tap tap/device found: 0x0362d093 (mfg: 0x049 (Xilinx), part: 0x362d, ver: 0x0)
 ```

+> NOTE: If you encounter an error in the step above, you may need to add the 99-openocd.rules file to /etc/udev/rules.d/.
+> Do this by running `sudo cp 99-openocd.rules /etc/udev/rules.d/99-openocd.rules` in this directory.

 * On the board, you should see the `DONE` LED by the `PROG` button go dark for about a second, then come back on.
 * You should see the behavior of the 4+4 LEDs change.
 They should now start counting in binary.
 The 4 LSB are the bright LEDs, and the 4 MSB are the smaller green LEDs.
 The count should increment about every 2.5 seconds.
 * Now, press the `PROG` button.
 Behavior should revert to the built-in demo.